markizano/smartmetertx/README.md

 https://github.com/cmulk/python_smartmetertx

 # python-smartmetertx
-SmartMeterTX Python class provides a JSON interface to the electricity usage data available at https://www.smartmetertexas.com.
+SmartMeterTX/SmartMeter Texas Python class provides a JSON interface to the electricity usage data available at https://www.smartmetertexas.com.
 You must have an account established at the site.

 Additions done by [@Markizano](http://github.com/markizano) to support HTTP2.0 since the 2019 SmartMeterTexas2.0 update.